MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/troubleshoot-omnichannel-customer-service.md

 ### Issue:

-The Entity Records Distribution Flow connection is not authorized.
+One of issues is that **Entity Records Distribution Flow** connection is not authorized.
 Due to this issue, you can see the following error message.

 **Unable to complete the operation due to an error.
 Try again later.
 If the issue persists, contact Microsoft support.**